top of page

 SAT 1560 (770 Reading 790 Math)

-AP Exams: Calculus AB (5), Chemistry (5), English Language (5), English Literature (5), Spanish Language (5), Statistics (5), US History (5), World History (5)
+AP Scores: Calculus AB (5), Chemistry (5), English Language (5), English Literature (5), Spanish Language (5), Statistics (5), US History (5), World History (5)

 Hi!
 My name is Abby, and I'm a first-year student at Brown University, where I'm concentrating in International & Public Affairs.
 I've been interested in tutoring and helping other students since middle school, where I started out by tutoring writing to younger grades.
 In terms of academics, I intentionally pursued a diverse course load in high school, excelling in honors and AP classes from Chemistry to Spanish to World History, as well as the SAT.
 I deeply value intersectionality in education and studying; I love helping students become more well-rounded by tutoring them in subjects they struggle with, while also helping them dive deeply into subjects they are already passionate about.
 I strongly believe in the power of one-on-one and small-group connection to help students find new value, joy, and success in their academic careers, just as some excellent teachers throughout my education helped me to find the same.
 In high school, I continued this passion by coaching volleyball both for the team at my former middle school and for individual students through private lessons, all the while playing as a 4-year varsity volleyball player.
 I also played 4 years of club volleyball and earned a place as an all-state athlete.
 Through sharing my volleyball experience and learning with younger students, I've developed a deeper passion and understanding for the sport, and love working with young athletes on everything from individual skills to game knowledge to how to be an effective team member and leader.
 I look forward to establishing deep and lasting connections with students through tutoring them in the diverse subjects and athletics I've studied, giving them a stable routine of help that can enable them to reach new levels of success and happiness as students, athletes, and people.